BernStrom/Base-Apparel-Coming-Soon-Page/README.md

 * Use JavaScript to validate the conditions of the email input field and displays the appropriate error/success message.

-* Hover states for all interactive elements of the page
+* Hover & focus states for the interactive elements of the page.

 * Keep the code as clean as possible.

-And don't forget the core of it all, _**Happy coding!🚀**_
+And don't forget the most important core of it all, _**Happy coding!🚀**_

-_P.S:_ _**Hover state features is not applicable on touchscreen devices, as it is only available through hovering over with a mouse cursor.**_
+_P.S:_ _**Hover state features is not applicable on touchscreen devices, as it is only available through hovering over with a cursor, such as a mouse device.**_

 ## :gear: Technical Components